sparkflows/sparkflows-docs/docs/architecture-deployment/deployment/index.rst

 This mode can be used for:

 * Designing Workflows to be finally deployed on a larger Apache Spark Cluster
-* For analysing smaller sets of data
+* For analyzing smaller sets of data

 .. figure:: ../../_assets/architecture/personal-machine.png
    :scale: 50%